-The etiology of early-onset neonatal sepsis is predominantly GBS infection followed by Escherichia coli sepsis.
+The etiology of early onset neonatal sepsis is predominantly GBS infection followed by Escherichia coli sepsis.
 Risk factors are maternal Group B streptococcal colonization, chorioamnionitis, premature or prolonged (greater than 18 hours) rupture of membranes, preterm birth (less than 37 weeks) and multiple gestations.

 The etiology of late-onset neonatal sepsis is from pathogens like Guillain-Barre syndrome (GBS), E. coli, Coagulase-negative Staphylococci, Staphylococcus aureus, Klebsiella pneumonia, Enterococci (more common in preterm infants), Pseudomonas, and Candida albicans.
 Risk factors for late-onset neonatal sepsis are prematurity, low birth weight, prolonged indwelling catheter use, invasive procedures, ventilator-associated pneumonia, and prolonged antibiotic usage.

-Host defense proteins like opsonin (CRP), haptoglobin, lactoferrin, serum amyloid A and procalcitonin provide additional protection.
+Host defense proteins like opsonin (CRP), haptoglobin, lactoferrin, serum amyloid A and pro calcitonin provide additional protection.
 Septic neonates have decreased the production of Interleukins (IL-1beta, TNF-alpha, IEN-gamma, and IL-12).
 The quantitative and qualitative deficits in neutrophils, neutrophil depletion of bone marrow and their decreased deformability and delayed apoptosis play a significant role in neonatal sepsis-causing endothelial damage, DIC, and multi-organ failure.

 Neonatal sepsis has a varied presentation.
-The neonate could have hypo or hyperthermia, irritability or lethargy, apnea or tachypnea, bradycardia or tachycardia, poor feeding, excessive sleepiness or simply being fussy.
-Necrotizing enter colitis is common in premature and very premature infants.
+The neonate could have hypo or hyperthermia, irritability or lethargy, apnea or tachypnea, bradycardia or tachycardia, poor feeding, excessive sleepiness or being fussy.
+Necrotizing enter colitis (NEC) is common in premature and very premature infants.
 The physical examination could be noncontributory or could show an ill-looking infant with abnormal or unstable vital signs.

 A careful history is very important.
 History should include both maternal and infant risk factors.
-Maternal risk factors are prenatal care, maternal colonization, intrapartum antibiotic use, maternal medical history including diabetes, hypertension, thyroid disease and maternal drug abuse.
-Infant risk factors are prematurity, birth weight, neonatal course, detailed history of NICU stay, length of ruptured membranes, ill contact and detailed feeding history.
+Maternal risk factors are prenatal care, maternal colonization, the intrapartum antibiotic use, maternal medical history including diabetes, hypertension, thyroid disease and maternal drug abuse.
+Infant risk factors are prematurity, birth weight, neonatal course, a detailed history of NICU stay, length of ruptured membranes, ill contact and detailed feeding history.

 Prognosis is excellent if treated early in full-term neonates.
 The prognosis is different in premature and very premature infants.